elg34/notes/lenovo-yoga-530-archlinux.md

 `pvcreate --dataalignment 1m /dev/mapper/lvm`

+Create the volume group (LUI is just what I decided to call it, short names are good)

+`vgcreate LUI /dev/mapper/lvm`

 Then setup root and home:

-`vgcreate LUI /dev/mapper/lvm`

 `lvcreate -L 30GB LUI -n lv_root`